RogerHuba/roger_python_guide/class_02/facilitator.md

 Run `python second.py`

-We can see the name has changed in first.p.
+We can see the name has changed in first.py.
 Lets copy that print code from first to second.

 ```python
 # add to second.py